Nuclear Radiation and Health Effects

 In 1990, the US National Cancer Institute (NCI) found no evidence of any increase in cancer mortality among people living near to 62 major nuclear facilities.
 The NCI study was the broadest of its kind ever conducted and supported similar studies conducted elsewhere in the USA as well as in Canada and Europe.h

 About 60 years ago it was discovered that ionizing radiation could induce genetic mutations in fruit flies.
 Intensive study since then has shown that radiation can similarly induce mutations in plants and test animals.
-However evidence of genetic damage to humans from radiation, even as a result of the large doses received by atomic bomb survivors in Japan, has not shown any such effects.
+However there is no evidence of inherited genetic damage to humans from radiation, even as a result of the large doses received by atomic bomb survivors in Japan.

 In a plant or animal cell the material (DNA) which carries genetic information necessary to cell development, maintenance and division is the critical target for radiation.
 Much of the damage to DNA is repairable, but in a small proportion of cells the DNA is permanently altered.
 This may result in death of the cell or development of a cancer, or in the case of cells forming gonad tissue, alterations which continue as genetic changes in subsequent generations.
 Most such mutational changes are deleterious; very few can be expected to result in improvements.